 Smith, John.
 “How to Cite in MLA.”
 Communications 101, 15 Jan.
 2016, School of Business, Algonquin College.
 Microsoft PowerPoint presentation.

 Author of the article or chapter’s Last Name, First Name.
-“Title of article.”
-Title of Course Pack, edited by Instructor’s First Name Last Name, Name of Academic Institution, Year of course pack publication, Page range.
+“Title of Article.”
+Title of Course Pack, edited by Instructor’s First Name Last Name, Name of Academic Institution, Year of course pack publication, pp. Page range.

 Note: The best way to cite course packs is to treat them as a chapter in an edited book.